 - Check out the local nightlife.
 Edinburgh is well known for its vibrant nightlife, with plenty of bars and clubs to choose from.
 Whether you’re looking for a quiet pub crawl or a wild night out, Edinburgh has something for everyone.

-There are many reasons to take a trip to Belfast.
+There are many reasons to take a trip to Belfast when choosing a city break in the UK.
 Perhaps you want to visit the city’s famous sights, like the Titanic Museum or the Stormont Estate.
 Or maybe you’d like to experience the city’s vibrant nightlife, with its pubs and clubs.
 Whatever your reasons, Belfast is a city with something for everyone.

 Belfast is also a great place to learn about Northern Ireland’s history.
 The city has a number of museums and historical sites that tell the story of the region’s past.
 And if you want to learn more about the current political situation in Northern Ireland, Belfast is the place to be.